jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 and we spare a few CPU cycles.

+This  programme  is  available  in the  `examples`  directory  of  the distribution.

 In the case of  the golden ratio φ, conversions from  radix 10 are not necessary.
 You can just  apply the formula "(1 + √5)  / 2" and compute its value  directly in the  destination radix.
 Remember that  you must